 Aaron’s Department’s online

-CRB system, allows you to check criminal records with ease, The system is for
+CRB system, allows you to check criminal records with ease, The system is for the

-high risk positions, especially those that involve working with Children or Adults.
+positions, especially those that involve working with Children or Adults.

 Our online system connects directly to the UK Governments gateway for your peace of mind.
 Once you have registered and your account has been activated, you can quickly and easily add applicants and invite them to do their own CRB Checking online.
 With a built in error checker and free support on offer, your applications can be completed with ease and minimal disruption to your day.

 Our online CRB system has built in CRB Tracking.
 This enables you to log in at any stage of an application's process and see at exactly what stage the CRB check is at.
 This can prove invaluable when you need to get a new member of staff into work.

 We offer fast free registration, no contract and free guidance and support from our highly trained DBS specialists.
 Registering is open to any company or charity eligible to ask “an exempted question”.